munificent/craftinginterpreters/book/strings.md

-Since ObjString stores the length explicitly, we *could* leave the character array unterminated, but slapping a terminator on the end costs us little and lets us using existing C standard library functions on the character array.
+Since ObjString stores the length explicitly, we *could* leave the character array unterminated, but slapping a terminator on the end costs us little and lets us pass the character array to C standard library functions that expect a terminated string.

 </aside>